-1 systems that are now available, whether your personal 2 approach to it, but supplemented by the apparatus supplied by the Trust, whether that's electronic sign 3 off and followed up by an audit.
-4 5 Yeah. Α. 16:12 6 300 Ο. Are there any residual gaps that you would be concerned 7 about, where a practitioner who is less than 8 enthusiastic about complying with this could still get away with it?
-9 There's a couple of supported bits of evidence for 10 Α. 16.13 this, Mr. Wolfe.
-First of all, just taking something 11 12 off NIECR doesn't mean that you've actually taken 13 appropriate action.
+Т systems that are now available, whether your personal 2 approach to it, but supplemented by the apparatus 3 supplied by the Trust, whether that's electronic sign 4 off and followed up by an audit.
+5 Α. Yeah.
+16:12 6 300 Q. Are there any residual gaps that you would be concerned 7 about, where a practitioner who is less than 8 enthusiastic about complying with this could still get 9 away with it?
+LO Α. There's a couple of supporting bits of evidence for 16:13 L1 this, Mr. Wolfe.
+First of all, just ticking something L2 off NIECR doesn't mean that you've actually taken L3 appropriate action.
 That's the first thing.
-14 15 The second thing is that I'm aware, I think it is from 16:13 16 the evidence bundle, that surgical secretaries across the Trust were asked how their consultants dealt with 17 18 correspondence, and you saw in that answer a plethora 19 of answers as to how people manage the system.
-SO 20 clearly not everybody is doing the same thing.
-NOW 16:13 that may be a little bit historic, I can't put a date 21 22 on that, but it's there in the evidence bundle.
+L4 L5 The second thing is that I'm aware, I think it is from 16:13 L6 the evidence bundle, that surgical secretaries across L7 the Trust were asked how their consultants dealt with L8 correspondence, and you saw in that answer a plethora L9 of answers as to how people manage the system.
+So 20 clearly not everybody is doing the same thing.
+Now 16:13 21 that may be a little bit historic, I can't put a date 22 on that, but it's there in the evidence bundle.
 And 23 there was a third thought that came to me.
 It's 24 escaped, I'm sorry.
-25 Okay.
-Now, let me move to my third remaining issue, 301 Q. 16.13and that's the whole area of private patients and how 26 27 they were managed by practitioners within Urology 28 Services.
+25 301 Q. Okay.
+Now, let me move to my third remaining issue, 16:13 26 and that's the whole area of private patients and how 27 they were managed by practitioners within Urology 28 Services.
 If they had a private practice the question 29 raised, at least in the MHPS investigation as regards

 1 Mr. O'Brien was, was that private patient coming into 2 the public health system, the Trust system, in an 3 appropriate way?
 Let me start by putting on the screen 4 some interventions raised by Mr. Haynes.
 5 16:14 6 If we go to TRU-274504, and bottom of the page, please.
 7 This is May '15.
-I needn't read all of this, but he 8 says -- he's telling Mr. Young and Mrs. Corrigan that he's: 9 10 16.1411 "... feeling increasingly uncomfortable discussing the 12 urgent waiting list problem while we turn a blind eye 13 to a colleague listing patients for surgery out of date order, usually having been reviewed in a Saturday 14 15 non-NHS clinic.
-16:15 16 17 On the attached total urgent waiting list there are 89 18 patients listed for an urgent TURP the majority of whom will have catheters in situ.
-19 They have been waiting 20 for up to 92 weeks."
+I needn't read all of this, but he 8 says he's telling Mr. Young and Mrs. Corrigan that 9 he's: 10 16:14 11 "feeling increasingly uncomfortable discussing the 12 urgent waiting list problem while we turn a blind eye 13 to a colleague listing patients for surgery out of date 14 order, usually having been reviewed in a Saturday 15 non-NHS clinic.
+16:15 16 17 On the attached total urgent waiting list there are 89 18 patients listed for an urgent TURP the majority of whom 19 will have catheters in situ.
+They have been waiting 20 for up to 92 weeks."
 16:15 21 22 And then he gives an example of a patient who was seen 23 in a private clinic on a Saturday, 18th April, and his 24 admission is arranged for just over a month later.
 25 "The immorality of this is astounding", he exclaims.
-16.1526 27 If we then just scroll up the page, we have Mr. Young's He agrees with the sentiment, and he says he 28 response. fully appreciates the questions raised and he feels the 29 need in November of that year to write again.
-So if we go to WIT-54106.
-And so six months further on -- he references an email on the 2nd June, and I'm not sure if that's a mistake, certainly we've looked at the May 2015 email just now, and he says that he has:
+16:15 26 27 If we then just scroll up the page, we have Mr. Young's 28 response.
+He agrees with the sentiment, and he says he fully appreciates the questions raised and he feels the